Why Do We Strive For The Perfect Home?

 Your home is much more than the pictures of it you share on instagram.
 It’s your safe space, the place you return to at the end of your working day, the place you care for family, invite friends to and it should be the place you feel most relaxed and safe.
 The making of a home is an endless journey isn’t it; just when we finish one room, another needs attention.
 And while interior design focuses mainly on the aesthetic, (following and creating trends), everyday home decor is much more science based than you might think.
 The real trick is being able to combine the two!

-The ‘things’ you choose to display, the books on your bookshelves, the artwork on your walls, the furniture you choose, all represent your character and experiences.
+The ‘things’ you choose to display in your living room, the books on your bookshelves, the artwork on your walls, the furniture you choose, all represent your character and experiences.
 They are an outward symbol of your interests and values.
 Probably without really realising it, you display your values in the way you dress your home.
 Are your walls adorned with photos of your loved ones?
 Family is high on your values list.
 Perhaps your kids’ achievement awards or your own awards certificates take pride of place?
 Intellect and education is important to you.
 Maybe your sporting achievements have moulded your personality so you display trophies and medals with pride?
 Take a look around your home and try to see what it would tell a stranger about you.
 The things we choose to keep and display tell the onlooker a little about who we are and the experiences we have had.

 Many of us crave order, especially in this increasingly stressful and ever-changing world, and cannot relax until our homes are clean and tidy.
 If your home is neat, could it be that you’ve created a safe, calm space amid the apparent disarray outside?
 Our homes are an extension of ourselves, they are a part of our self-definition.
 It’s human nature to want to belong and our homes need to be special to us.

 The spaces we live in affect the way we feel so the aesthetic value is an extension of that basic human need of feeling safe.
 Added to that, a beautiful interior provides both a physical warmth and also a mental one - you know that feeling you get when you step inside your front door and feel ‘home’?
-I would describe that as a warm feeling - home is a feeling more than it is a place.
+I would describe that as a warm feeling.
+Home is a feeling more than it is a place.

 Have you ever heard the saying, ‘a family that eats together, stays together’?
 Many experts report that eating meals together is a great way of spending quality time with your family.
 When family meals become a routine, it provides a sense of security for children, and they develop a sense of belonging towards the family.
 Dinner is a great time to share the day’s events with family members, promoting good communication skills and family bonding.